SimonBurdall/Discord-Game-Logger/README.md

 ### Discord Setup | Installation and Bot Configuration

-1. First install Discord.py library by entering the following command in the command prompt or terminal.

-        pip install discord.py
+1. Install the Discord.py library by running the following command in the command prompt or terminal: pip install discord.py

-2. Next, create a Discord Bot Account by navigating to the Discord Developer Portal and sign in with your Discord account.
-Then select "Applications" section and then click on the "New Application" button.
-Give a name to your bot and click on the "Create" button.
+2. Create a Discord Bot Account on the Discord Developer Portal by signing in with your Discord account.
+Go to the "Applications" section and click on the "New Application."
+Give your bot a name and click "Create."

-3. Once created go to the "Bot" section and click on the "Add Bot" button.
-This will the generate a Discord token, copy this token and added it to the 'config.py' file next to the discord_key variable.
+3. In the "Bot" section, click "Add Bot" to generate a Discord token.
+Copy the token and paste it in the config.py file next to the discord_key variable.

         discord_Key = "[Discord Token]"

 ### Discord Setup | Application Setup and locating variables

-1. Then create a new Discord Server just for you and the bot.
-This will make it easier to interact with the Bot when logging games.
+1. Create a new Discord server just for you and the bot to make it easier to interact with the bot during logging.

-2. Invite the bot to your newly created server by clicking on the server settings, then on the "Members" tab.

-3. Click the "Invite a member" button and then click "Invite a bot."

-4. Type the Bot's name, select the appropriate permissions, and then click "Invite."
+2. Invite the bot to your server by clicking on the server settings, then the "Members" tab, and then the "Invite a member" button.
+Choose "Invite a bot," type the bot's name, select the appropriate permissions, and then click "Invite."

-5. Finally, you will need to locate your Discord user ID, this is different to your Discord username.
-Navigate to the Discord settings and click on the "Appearance" section.
+3. To locate your Discord user ID, go to the Discord settings and click on the "Appearance" section.
 Turn on the "Developer Mode" option.
-Right-click on your profile picture in a server and click on "Copy ID."
-Your Discord user ID will be copied to your clipboard, then paste this into the 'config.py' file next to the discordUser_id variable.
+Right-click on your profile picture in a server and click "Copy ID."
+Your Discord user ID will be copied to your clipboard.
+Paste this into the config.py file next to the discordUser_id variable.

         discordUser_id = [Discord User ID]

 ## Google Sheets Setup

-You can find a template of the gameLog sheets at the link below, feel free to make a copy of the sheet.
+Access a template of the Game-Log sheets at the following link and make a copy of it:

     https://docs.google.com/spreadsheets/d/1CPl108qohfMr5sUOJ6k_jnXtwMF4X7js1d38jUbCv0c/edit?usp=sharing

 ## Internet Gaming Database Setup

-1. Navigate to the following link, and follow the 'Get Started' guide to generate the API key.
+1. Generate an API key by following the "Get Started" guide at the following link:

         https://www.igdb.com/api

-2. Once you have generated the API key, you should have an Client ID and a Access Token.
-Add the two the 'ćonfig.py'.
-Also, ensure that 'Bearer' is present in the string with a captailised 'B'.
+2. Once you have generated the API key, you will receive a Client ID and Access Token.
+Add both to the config.py file, making sure "Bearer" is present in the string with a capital "B."

         igdbClient_id = "[Client ID]"
         igbdAuth_token = "Bearer [Access Token]"